schlangens/scottschlangen.com/content/cv.md

 **Systems Engineer**

 - Maximized productivity and provided vital structure by building out infrastructure in AWS.
 Exhibited resourcefulness by assisting in the implementation of ISO-27001.
 Leveraged experience and functional knowledge to help research and deploy SIEM.
-Served as an integral member of the Incident Response Team with responsibility for containment and remediation efforts.
+Served as an integral member of the Incident Response Team, responsible for containment and remediation efforts.
 - Streamlined processes, clarified expectations, and improved consistency by promoting end-user education by implementing Security Awareness Training and Phishing Campaigns.
 - Increased personal and professional effectiveness by managing, monitoring, and maintaining on-premises and cloud-based servers.
 - Exercised detailed analysis and judgment to review IT systems and applications for large enterprise environments.